 Palazzo Salis of Tirano has recently opened a museum circuit that allows visitors to enjoy some of the most beautiful halls and rooms of the prestigious family residence.
 Precious decorations, frescoes from the rich and partly unexplored iconographic apparatus, historic furnishings and relevant historical documents give to the visitor a significant insight on local history.

-Upon request the visit may include a walk through the precious italian style garden, a true hidden jewel.
+Included in your visits there's the precious italian style garden, a true hidden jewel.
 The italian style garden is reported already in ancient plans and one of these, dated 1813, can be seen in the first room of the museum showing very similar structure to the present one.
 Italian style gardens are very rare in the alpine area, a true hit.
 In the entire valley only 2 italian gardens exist, of which the one at Palazzo Salis represents the biggest and most relevant one.
 The italian style gardens emerged in the late fifteenth century, inspired by classical ideals of order and beauty, and intended for the pleasure of the view of the garden and the landscape beyond, for contemplation and relaxation.The typical feature of an italian garden is the symmetry underlined by strict lines of evergreen fances, mainly of box (buxus).
 At Palazzo Salis the box plants form 4 labyrinthic quadrants, with geometrical center.
 A professional team of gardeners takes care that the symmetry is restored year after year, for a perfect maintenance of this precious garden and its many roses and fruit trees .
-Worth to admire also the magnificent two centuries old Lebanon Cedar, protecting the Salis family along many generations.
+Worth to admire also the magnificent two centuries old Lebanon Cedar, protecting the Salis family through many generations.

 |From April 1st to the end of October:||Monday to Saturday: 10:00 to 3.00 p.m. (last entry at 3 p.m.)|

 |From November 1st to end of March:||only for groups upon reservation|